OCPDemos/WhatTheHack/027-DevOpsWithGitHub/Student/challenge01.md

 1. You can integrate Azure Boards with GitHub if you need advanced project management features.
     -  Follow the steps [here](https://docs.microsoft.com/en-us/azure/devops/boards/github/install-github-app?view=azure-devops) to integrate Azure Boards with your GitHub repo.
+2. Use the [GitHub CLI](https://cli.github.com/manual/index) to create issue #9.
+Once, you have created the issue, use the CLI to close the issue.

 [< Previous](challenge00.md) - [Home](../readme.md) - [Next >](challenge02.md)